-The CSSF may exchange confidential information with competent authorities of other member states or transmit confidential information to ESMA or to the European Systemic Risk Board subject to constraints relating to firm-specific information and effects on third countries as LUXEMBOURG Arendt & Medernach SA provided for in Regulation (EU) No. 1095/2010 and Regulation (EU) No. 1092/2010, respectively.
+The CSSF may exchange confidential information with competent authorities of other member states or transmit confidential information to the ESMA or the European Systemic Risk Board, subject to constraints relating to firm-specific information and effects on third countries as provided for in Regulation (EU) No. 1095/2010 and Regulation (EU) No. 1092/2010, respectively.